Harappan architecture: Mature Harappan phase

-The mature phase spans roughly between 2500-1900 B.C.E. and is much more reliably dated than the Early Phase.
+The mature phase spans roughly between 2500 and 1900 B.C.E. and is much more reliably dated than the Early Phase.
 It is distinctive in its urban development, and was shaped by the behavior and activity of a sophisticated societal network.
 The structures reveal a hierarchy in social classes, and also evidence of extensive trading and farming.

 Harappan revival

 There are few buildings built in the Harappan Revival style.
 The best well-known is the Mohenjo-daro Museum.
 It is made of bricks with a very similar color to the buildings from Mohenjo-daro or Harappa.
 One entrance has a geometric pattern made of bricks similar to those of the original gates.